sj-piano/eth-contract-hello-world/README.md

 Store it in the `input-data` directory in a new file called `ethereum-mainnet-private-key.txt`.

 See the balance of the address:
-`node scripts/get-balance.js --network=mainnet --log-level debug --address-file input-data/ethereum-mainnet-address.txt`
+`node scripts/get-balance.js --network=mainnet --log-level info --address-file input-data/ethereum-mainnet-address.txt`

 See fee estimations for the different contract operations, including deployment:
-`node scripts/hello-world-estimate-fees.js --network=mainnet --log-level debug`
+`node scripts/hello-world-estimate-fees.js --network=mainnet --log-level info`

 Deploy the contract to the Ethereum mainnet:
-`node scripts/hello-world-deploy.js --network=mainnet --log-level debug`
+`node scripts/hello-world-deploy.js --network=mainnet --log-level info`

 This will output an address.
 Copy this address into the `.env` file as `ETHEREUM_MAINNET_DEPLOYED_CONTRACT_ADDRESS`.

 Confirm deployment:
-`node scripts/check-contract-exists --network=mainnet --log-level debug`
+`node scripts/check-contract-exists --network=mainnet --log-level info`

 Print the message stored in the contract:
-`node scripts/hello-world-get-message.js --network=mainnet --log-level debug`
+`node scripts/hello-world-get-message.js --network=mainnet --log-level info`

 Create a new input file:
 `cp input-data/example-update-message.json input-data/update-message-ethereum-mainnet.json`